GeostatsGuy/RepeatableResearch/README.md

 # RepeatableResearch
-Workflows for my published papers for repeatability.
+Workflows for my published papers to support repeatable research.
+I welcome review and feedback.